Get credential types

 The GET {URI}/credentialTypes

-provides the credential types information for each item in the catalog.
+call returns the list of credential types you might encounter on your platform.
 There is no parameters for this endpoint.

 Endpoint | Purpose |